claudijo/zmq-json-rpc-server/README.md

 ### server.on(method, callback)

 Listens for a JSON-RPC request or notification.
-The callback will receive `params` and `reply` function arguments.
-The reply argument is a noop if the client sends a notification (e. request without an id member).
-The reply argument should be called with arguments `error` and `result`.
+The callback will receive `params` and `reply` arguments.
+The reply argument is a noop if the client sends a notification (ie. request without an id member).
+The reply argument should be called with arguments `error` and `result` when replying to a request.

 ### server.socket